 He dresses his father in a normal suit and when his dead body is found by the cops, they put together the fact that Spider-Man was looking around town for word of Norman Osborn’s whereabouts and later, Osborn is found dead.
 For years, Spider-Man is wanted for questioning in Norman’s death just like he is still wanted for questioning in the death of Captain John Stacy, Gwen’s father.
 (Doctor Octopus really killed John Stacy.)

 EPILOGUE: Peter Parker eventually shows up back at his and Harry’s apartment, only to find Mary Jane Watson there.
 She went there to check on Harry, but he wasn’t there.
-She tells Peter that she heard about Gwen’s death and says she’s “torn up about it” but, given her self-centered and Party Girl personality of the time, Peter snaps at her to not bother trying to care about “straights” like him and Gwen.
+She tells Peter that she heard about Gwen’s death and says she’s “torn up about it” but, given her self-centered and Party Girl personality of the time, Peter snaps at her to not bother pretending to care about “straights” like him and Gwen.

 He further tells her he doesn’t want to get in the way of her partying and tells her to go ahead and leave.
 She opens the door to do so, but then, conscience-stricken (and as we’ll learn in the future, starting to care for Peter herself), she instead shuts the door silently and stays to console the weeping Peter.
+(A similar scene several issues far down the road will bookend this scene in an example of good writing.)

 FOR THE NEXT PART CLICK HERE.